 In Tennessee, property owners have a duty to remove dangerous conditions that they are aware of or should have become aware of through reasonable efforts (for example by regularly inspecting the property), or to warn guests of those hazardous conditions.
 However, the fact that an injury occurred is not enough to prove that the property owners were negligent.
-If the injury was not foreseeable, the property owner would not be considered negligent.
+If the injury was not foreseeable, our premises liability law firm would advise that the property owner would not be considered negligent.

 Premises liability cases don’t always involve slip-and-fall or trip-and-fall accidents (although those are common and can sometimes lead to Catastrophic Injuries).
 Another type of premises liability claim applies when people are injured by attacks that took place on someone else’s property, if the property’s owners provided inadequate security [link to Inadequate Security page] for their guests.
 In addition, when the injured victims are children, property owners may be held responsible under the theory of “attractive nuisance”–if those owners created a condition that enticed the children to come onto their property.

-Based in Nashville, the experienced Nashville trial lawyers at Raybin & Weissman, P.C., represent clients in premises liability cases throughout Tennessee.
+Based in Nashville, the experienced premises liability attorneys at Raybin & Weissman, P.C., represent clients in premises liability cases throughout Tennessee.
 We are committed to providing exceptional client services in each case that we undertake.

 To find out more about our Nashville premises liability lawyers, please visit their individual attorney profiles:

 In any case that involves personal injury or a wrongful death caused by someone else’s negligence, our initial consultation is free.
 Please contact us today for more information and a knowledgeable and honest assessment of your case.